Skip to content

 Create an environment file

 The application is configured with defaults to run locally, but an .env file is required to run with Docker Compose.
-This file can be empty, or environment overrides can be added as needed:
+Start from the existing sample:

 E.g. to change the localhost port from the default 8000 to 9000, add the following line to your .env file: